 Heat Press Machines are specifically designed for transferring heat and pressure on different material for printing.

 Heat transfer is an important step for different kinds of printing.
 Heat press machines come with the digital thermostat and timer for controlling time and heat while printing.
-This allows you to work with different fabric and different types of printing techniques.
+This allows you to print on fabric and other materials.

 The machines have revolutionized the printing process and can be used at home and for your small to medium printing house.